-Director – Residential Program
+Director – Innovators Program

 - Attends all pre-campus trainings and meetings, including the Residential Site Administrators Meeting (RSAM).
 Other trainings and prep include virtual webinars, online trainings, reading through provided manuals, and conference calls.

 - Communicates with SIG Central Program Director, Academic Dean, Residential Life Dean, Nurse, and Student Activities Dean.

 - Provides a list of emergency numbers, names, and addresses for hospital, emergency walk-in service, pharmacy, and doctor to the campus Nurse.

 - Reconciles all program finances and academic budget related items and return to SIG Central no later than two days following the close of session.

 - Returns checks, credit cards, and related records to the SIG Director of Operations at the end of session.